hackersalman/Bug-Hunting-Cheatsheet/File Upload.md

      - [IIS Bypass](#iis-bypass)
    - [Obfuscating File Extensions](#obfuscating-file-extensions)
 ---

-# **Description**
-**File Upload Vulnerability** occurs when a web application allows a user to upload files without properly validating or restricting the file type, content, or destination.
-This can enable an attacker to upload malicious files, such as web shells, scripts, or executable binaries, leading to remote code execution, data breaches, or defacement.

----

-## **How Does File Upload Vulnerability Occur?**

-1. **Lack of File Type Validation**: The web application does not check the file type, allowing any kind of file (e.g., PHP, JSP, EXE) to be uploaded.
-2. **Insecure File Storage Location**: Uploaded files are stored in directories that are accessible to the web server, allowing execution of the uploaded code.
-3. **Weak File Name Validation**: The application does not sanitize the file name, allowing special characters or file extensions to be used.
-4. **Content-Type Header Manipulation**: If the application relies solely on the `Content-Type` header to validate the file type, an attacker can manipulate the header to bypass the validation.
-5. **Insufficient Server-Side Checks**: Validation is performed on the client side, which can be easily bypassed by an attacker.

----

-## **Where to Put a File Upload Payload?**

-The payload is uploaded as a file through an HTTP request where the application allows file uploads.
-Typically, you upload the payload in places like:
-- **Profile picture upload forms**
-- **Document upload forms**
-- **Image galleries**
-- **Resume or CV submission fields**
-- **Custom file submission forms**

----

-## **Examples of HTTP Requests with File Upload Payloads**

 ### **1. PHP Web Shell Upload**

 Uploading a simple PHP script as a file to get remote code execution.